List of The Adventures of Tintin characters: Prince of the Sun

-The Prince of the Sun is the reigning monarch over a lost, sun-worshipping Incan civilisation in Prisoners of the Sun.
+The Prince of the Sun is the reigning monarch over a lost, Sun-worshipping Incan civilisation in Prisoners of the Sun.
 When Tintin's party invades his temple, the Prince plans to burn them at the stake, but change his mind when a solar eclipse occurs just before the sacrifice.
 Convinced that the Sun God favours Tintin, the Prince releases him and provides him with generous gifts of gold and jewels.
 In return, Tintin and his friends promise never to reveal the location of the Temple of the Sun.

-Ramó Nash

-Ramó Nash is an artist and the creator of Alph-Art that Captain Haddock purchases at the Fourcart Gallery in Tintin and Alph-Art.
-Tintin learns that Nash is under the control of Endaddine Akass to fabricate paintings of the masters in an art forgery ring.

-In the unofficial completed version of Tintin and Alph-Art by Yves Rodier, Nash is of Jamaican nationality.
-He saves the lives of Tintin and Captain Haddock by defeating Akass.

 Ridgewell

 Ridgewell is a British explorer who travelled into the South American rainforest occupied by the Arumbayas.
 He first appears in The Broken Ear and appears later in Tintin and the Picaros.
 Ridgewell settled down with the Arumbayas and decided to stay, not caring if the outside world knew if he was dead or alive.
 When Tintin ventured into Arumbaya territory, Ridgewell initially fired darts at him in order to scare him away, but later agreed to take him to the Arumbaya village for information.

 Ridgewell did bring some of Western civilisation to the Native South Americans, such as introducing them to the game of golf.
 However, the players do not appear to have mastered it well—on one occasion hitting Tintin rather than the hole in the ground.

 Ridgewell's influence on the Arumbayas resulted in him gaining an enemy in the local witch doctor.
 When Ridgewell was captured by an enemy nation called the Rumbabas (Bibaros in the original version), the witch doctor kept this from the other Arumbayas, hoping to be rid of his rival.
 When one Arumbaya expressed concern for Ridgewell, the witch doctor threatened to turn him and his family into frogs.
 But Ridgewell got away and fired a dart into the witch doctor's bottom as punishment.
 Fortunately, unlike the Arumbayas, Ridgewell did not use poisoned darts.

 Ridgewell is also a ventriloquist and has a sense of humour, shown on occasions such as in Tintin and the Picaros when he fired a dart into the cigar of General Alcazar.
 In that adventure, he reestablished ties with Tintin, and was shown to lament changes in the behaviour of the Arumbayas, namely the spread of alcoholism.

 The character of Ridgewell is strongly reminiscent of the real-life British explorer Percy Fawcett who disappeared in the Amazon in 1925 under similar circumstances.